 Results:

-Tourism increased by 60% in the first year post-campaign
+Tourism levels increased by over 100% in the first year post-flood (as compared to pre-flood levels)

-Over 5 million media impressions across major outlets
+Over 1 million media impressions across major regional outlets

 Return of key events and hotel occupancy reaching pre-disaster levels